gemoc/ale/activities.md

 ## Visits CWI & Inria

+-	November-Demcember, 2025: Visit of Jean-Baptiste Doderlein at CWI
+- October 27-28, 2025: Visit of Tijs v. d.
+Storm at Inria (joint with ECSS Conference)
 -	November 13-15, 2023: Visit of Benoit Combemale at CWI (joint with LangDev Meeting)
 -	September 12-14, 2023: Visit of Benoit Combemale at CWI
 -	October 16-21, 2019: Visit of Gwendal Jouneaux at CWI